6 teens arrested in Iowa school shooting that killed 1

 Police said the 16-year-old girl remained hospitalized Tuesday in serious condition, while the 18-year-old remained hospitalized in critical condition.

+“While this incident occurred outside of a school, it could have occurred in any one of our neighborhoods,” police said.
+“The school is where the suspects found their target.”

+Police said search warrants were conducted at five Des Moines homes and six vehicles in the hours after the shooting.
+Investigators seized six guns during those searches, police said.

-Sgt.
-Paul Parizek told KCCI-TV that calls started pouring in around 2:50 p.m.
-Monday, shortly before classes were scheduled to dismiss for the day.
+On the day of the shooting, calls started pouring in around 2:50 p.m.
+Monday, shortly before classes were scheduled to dismiss for the day, police spokesman, Sgt.
+Paul Parizek said.

 The district said in a news release that the school was immediately put into lockdown and students were kept inside while police investigated.
 They were dismissed around 3:30 p.m. after law enforcement gave an all clear.